TrainWeb.org Facebook Page

 Lhoist North America is a subsidiary of the Lhoist Group.
 Formed through a series of investments and acquisitions that span more than three decades, LNA has become the premier supplier of lime, limestone and other mineral products in the North American market place.
 LNA employs 1,500 people at over 50 facilities throughout the United States and Canada.

-LNA acquires Franklin Industrial Minerals in 2006, a U.S. market leader in chemical-grade limestone and clay products.
+LNA acquired Franklin Industrial Minerals in 2006, a U.S. market leader in chemical-grade limestone and clay products.

-Lhoist B23-7 4023 was being used as the plant switcher this morning.
-It was busy making up a train.
+Lhoist B23-7 4023 was being used as the plant switcher this morning and was making up a train.

-Continuing to switch cars but not approaching us.
-He kept on doing this but he never reached us.
-Since the freight train had not yet appeared, I then drove down along the plant looking for any sign of it.
-On my way back, I pulled in by the truck washer and quickly set up for a picture.
+Continuing to switch cars but not approaching us repeated itself.
+Since the freight train had not yet appeared, I drove down along the plant looking for it and on my way back, pulled in by the truck washer and quickly set up.

-Lhoist B23-7 4021, built by General Electric in 1981 as Southern Railway 4021, which is used as the other plant switcher, but right now at rest.
+Lhoist B23-7 4021, nee Southern Railway 4021, built by General Electric in 1981, the other plant switcher was at rest.
 I returned to Steve and Mike with my information.

-He then came to life but we thought he might be being added to the freight train.
-But later he must have gone to get re-fuelled for his switching duties.
+He then came to life but we thought he might be being added to the freight train, although later we surmised he must have gone to get re-fuelled for his switching duties.

 The first move of the freight which was not yet ready to leave.